aws-solutions-library-samples/guidance-for-creating-a-customized-coding-companion-with-amazon-q-developer/README.md

-# Guidance for Custom AI Code Generator on AWS
+# Guidance for Artificial Intelligence (AI)-Generated Custom Code on AWS

 ## Table of Contents